 - a.
-Deposits up to the federally insured (FDIC) limit may be invested in but are not limited to banks and savings and loans with offices located in the San Jose area. - b.
-No more than \$10 million-of the portfolio shall be invested in federally insured time deposits.\-of which-Nno more than the FDIC limit5% shall be invested in one issuer. - c.
+Deposits up to the federally insured (FDIC) limit may be invested in banks and savings and loans. - b.
+No more than \$10 million shall be invested in federally insured time deposits.
+No more than the FDIC limit shall be invested in one issuer. - c.
 Deposits shall not exceed the net worth of the bank or savings and loan. - d.
 The maturity of such deposits shall not exceed three years.

-d.
 9.5.2 Uninsured Time Deposits

-- e.a.
-Deposits over the federally insured limit (FDIC) may be invested in, but are not limited to banks and savings and loans in the San Jose area. - f.b.
-Depositories must have a short-term rating of "P1, A1, or F1" or better by two of the three nationally recognized rating services, Moody's, S&P, or Fitch, respectively.
-No rating may be lower than any of the ratings listed above. - g.c.
-The outstanding debt of the bank or its holding company must be rated "A3, A-, or A-" or higher by Moody's, S&P or Fitch.
-No rating may be lower than any of the ratings listed in the preceding sentence. - h.d.
-Deposits shall be collateralized in the manner prescribed by State law for depositories. - i.e. No more than \$10 million of the portfolio shall be invested in nonnegotiable and collateralized deposits of which no more than 5% shall be invested in one issuer.
+- Deposits over the federally insured limit (FDIC) may be invested in banks and savings and loans. - b.
+Depositories must have a short-term rating of "P-1, A-1, or F-1" or better by two of the three nationally recognized statistical rating servicesorganizations, Moody's, S&P, or Fitch, respectively.
+No rating may be lower than any of the ratings listed above. - c.
+The outstanding debt of Long-term ratings of the bank or its holding company must be rated in a rating category of "A3, A-, or A-" or its equivalent or better higher by Moody's, S&P or Fitch.
+If rated by more than one organization, nNo rating may be lower than any of the ratings listed the category described in the preceding sentence. - Deposits shall be collateralized in the manner prescribed by State law for depositories. - e.
+No more than \$10 million shall be invested in non-negotiable and collateralized deposits of which no more than 5% shall be invested in one issuer.